HunterPadgett/react-monsters-roledex/README.md

 Deployed link: https://react-monsters-hp.netlify.app/

+## For Airbnb Engineering Apprentice Application

 Below I have provided images of my codebase for the Airbnb Engineering Apprentice team / Connect team application.
 The prompt on the application stated: **Provide a link to a sample of code you have written that demonstrates your current coding skills and knowledge of at least one framework.
 If part of a larger project, highlight the piece of code you are most proud of.
 If the project is deployed, share a link to your source code**.
 So I decided to just include images of the entire codebase that I found relevant to the prompt.
 Enjoy and thanks for viewing!

+App.js of my React project with comments explaining how everything connects.
 ![Screenshot_20230220_054502](https://user-images.githubusercontent.com/106113692/220208965-409320c1-1ce8-4762-acff-e96e396613ae.png)
+All of the relevant components.
 ![Screenshot_20230220_054730](https://user-images.githubusercontent.com/106113692/220209055-476fe6f2-1c2b-42a5-bbfb-d3e3a24528c0.png)

 ## Table of Contents